2014-2015 Undergraduate Writing Awards

 - Bishop Kelleher Award – cash award given annually to undergraduates who produce the best work in poetry published in BC undergraduate publications (Stylus, Laughing Medusa, Naked Singularlity, Witness, or other new BC publications).

 Application not necessary for the following awards

-- The Kean Award – a cash award to the graduating senior judged by the Kean Award Committee to be the outstanding English major.
+- Kean Memorial Award – a cash award to the graduating senior judged by the Kean Award Committee to be the outstanding English major.

-If you have questions about your prize application please email Professor Elizabeth Graver, Chair of the 2014-15 Prizes and Awards Committee.
+If you have questions about your application please email Professor Elizabeth Graver, Chair of the 2014-15 Awards Committee.